bosskie/bulk-user-manager-bot/README.md

 JELLYFIN_URL=http://your-jellyfin-server:8096
 JELLYSEERR_URL=http://your-jellyseerr-server:5055
 SETTINGS_USER=settings  # Name of the emby user to copy settings from.
+AUTHORIZED_USERS=your-telegram-chatid  # Paste the chat_id you got in previous step — for multiple chat ids, use commas to seperate.
+Example: userID-01,userID-02,userID-03
 ```

 Replace the placeholder values with your actual tokens, API keys, and server URLs.